Originally Posted on June 16, 2012:

-Finally, one day when I was walking through the shop I heard someone in the welding area talking just like Sonny would talk when he used that voice.
+Finally, one day when I was walking through the shop I heard someone out of the corner of my ear in the welding area talking just like Sonny would talk when he used that voice.
 There was no mistake.
 That had to be the person.
 I could hear every inflection in his voice and it had to be the voice that Sonny was imitating because it had been much more honed and refined to give just the right effect.
 So, I changed the course I was travelling so that I could make my way around to the welders to see who it was that was talking like that.

 There in the middle of the welding shop was a heavier set man standing in the middle of a group of welders telling a story.
 Everyone was listening to him quietly just as if it was story time at the library.
 So, I stopped and watched.
 This man wasn’t wearing an Electric Company hard hat.
 He was wearing a Brown and Root hard hat, which indicated that he worked for the construction company that was building the plant.